If you’re a mechanic or a car repair enthusiast, then you’ve probably seen the P0440 code before. But what does it mean, and how can you fix it?

 - Tighten the gas cap & remove trouble codes

-- Replace or replace sealing in the gas cap
+- Replace or replace gas cap O-ring

 - Replace EVAP purge control valve